 Tip #1: Ensure that your property lines are clearly known.

 It would be a bummer if you had to tear down your fence and reinstall it a few inches or a couple of feet from its initial location because it crosses a property line!
 One way to avoid this all together is to study a plat book in your area.

-If it is still unclear where your property starts and ends we recommend seeking assistance from your local land surveyor, which is the best option.
-You may be on the same page with your neighbor as to where the property line is located but that may not be the case if they move out and someone new moves in.
+If it is still unclear where your property starts and ends, we recommend seeking assistance from your local land surveyor, which is the best option.
+You may be on the same page with your neighbor as to where the property line is located.
+That may change if they move out and someone new moves in.
 Some cities may be able to help you locate property lines as a precursor to consulting a land surveyor, however, this is a rare occurrence.

 Also, if you are part of a Homeowner’s Association (HOA) you may be limited to styles, heights, and types, detailed communication is key to keep things running smoothly.